EtG Test: What It Is and How It Works

 Is EtG Testing Better Than Blood and Breath Alcohol Tests?

 In some cases, yes.
-The best alcohol tests will depend on the situation and intention behind the test or what it will be used for.
+The best types of alcohol tests will depend on the situation and intention behind the test or what it will be used for.

 For example, an EtG test is better than screening for breath or blood alcohol level if you are undergoing treatment for alcohol addiction or are recovering from a drinking problem.
 This is because the test will be able to detect alcohol for up to three days or more.
 It can prove that a person dutifully followed their treatment program and restrained themselves from drinking any alcoholic beverages.